DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Which upcoming events am I attending?
-Once you've either RSVPed for an event by clicking on **I Plan on Attending** or **Register Now**, go to [My Account](/myaccount "My Account").
+Once you've either RSVPed for an event by clicking on **I Might Attend** or **Register Now**, go to [My Account](/myaccount "My Account").
 On your library account summary page, you'll see a listing of Your Upcoming Events.
 <br />
 <br />